What is Peritoneal Dialysis?

 TYPE 2: Continuous Cycling Peritoneal Dialysis (CCPD)

-- Peritoneal catheter is surgically placed, needs 2-6 weeks to heal
+- Peritoneal catheter surgically placed

 - Peritoneal dialysis solution (3 types with varying concentration of GLUCOSE)